WebSocket Server (Remote Control)

 • Server starts idle (no device connection)

-• Device automatically disconnects when client disconnects
+• Control is released when controlling client disconnects

 Message Protocol